LOCAL VIDEOGRAPHER DIGGING UP STORIES ABOUT THE SUFFOLK LAND GIRLS WHO HELPED FEED THE NATION DURING WW2

 Suffolk based film-maker Holly Brega has made a lasting legacy telling the story about the women who worked the land and horses, especially the Suffolk Punch horse during WW2 as part of the Women’s Land Army.

-NEWS UPDATE: The Suffolk Land Girls and Nigel Oakley will be at the Newmarket Races for Festival of Suffolk Day on the 14th May where there will be a WLA stand, live display of Land Girls working with the Suffolk Punch horse and the official launch of my children’s book ‘Chesnut and Daphne‘.
+NEWS UPDATE: The Suffolk Land Girls and Nigel Oakley visited the Newmarket Races for Festival of Suffolk Day on the 14th May where there was be a WLA stand, live display of Land Girls working with the Suffolk Punch horse and the official launch of my children’s book ‘Chesnut and Daphne‘.
 Find out more here.

 - The Women’s Land Army was set up in 1917 to undertake farm work throughout the country